Statistical and Empirical Data

 There are some steps which are usually taken by directors in the context of Italian turnarounds in order to limit the risk that certain criminal offences may arise, such as:

-Although it is not usual, the restructuring plan may envisage the debtor waiving potential claims against directors, whether departing or remaining; in such case, the plan should provide adequate disclosure of the actual or likely evidence of such claims and the rationale for the proposed waiver.
+Although it is not common, the restructuring plan may envisage the debtor waiving potential claims against directors, whether they are departing or remaining; in such case, the plan should provide adequate disclosure of the actual or likely evidence of such claims and the rationale for the proposed waiver.

 Duties Owed to Owners and Shareholders

-Directors must fulfil their duties as set out in law and the corporate charter with the diligence required by the nature of their position and their specific role (Article 2392 of the Italian Civil Code).
-Their duties include, among others:
+Directors must fulfil their duties as set out in law and the corporate charter with the diligence required by the nature of their position and their specific role (Article 2392, Italian Civil Code).
+Their duties include:

-Regarding limits established by law, directors are prohibited to act in a conflict of interest, to exceed their authority and to compete with the company.
+Regarding limits established by law, directors are prohibited from acting in conflict of interest, from exceeding their authority and from competing with the company.
 Moreover, directors may also be liable if they are aware of prejudicial facts and they do not take actions to prevent, eliminate or mitigate damages.